aptos-labs/developer-docs/docs/nodes/full-node/deployments/using-gcp.md

 ### Static identity

-If you want to configure your node with a static identity, first see the [Network Identity For PFNs](../network-identity-fullnode.md) tutorial to generate a static identity, and then follow the below instructions to configure your Terraform file.
+If you want to configure your node with a static identity, first see the [Generate a PFN Identity](../network-identity-fullnode.md) tutorial to generate a static identity, and then follow the below instructions to configure your Terraform file.

 1. Generate a static identity for your PFN by following the guide: [Creating a static identity for a PFN](../network-identity-fullnode.md#generate-a-static-identity).